ParallelMaths/parallel/pages/7-30-sumaze.md

 * Lilac squares (and their operations) can be crossed over and over again.
 * IMPORTANT – Sumaze won't run on a smartphone.
 If you are currently on a smartphone, then type this into your PC/Mac/tablet browser: bit.ly/parallel_sumaze
-* If you want to explore more Sumaze puzzles, then check out the Additional Stuff section.

 You can stop and start Sumaze!, and the website will use cookies to remember your level and score so far, but it is better to finish all the levels once you have started.